zwaap/hello-int-pinvoke/README.md

 hello-int-pinvoke
 =================

-Sample that demonstrates using P/Invoke with Xamarin to interact with native Android libraries using C#
+Sample that demonstrates using P/Invoke with Xamarin to interact with native Android libraries using C#.
+See the [accompanying blog post](http://richzwaap.wordpress.com/2014/08/07/pinvoke-with-xamarin-and-android/) for more info.